type-null/earthInsights/logCenter/learn-SwiftUI.md

   let result1 = operation(4) // result1 would equal 16
   // Note that we don’t use argument labels (e.g. operand:) when executing function types.
   ```
+  + CLosure

+    We call such an inlined function a “closure” and there’s special language support for it.

+    Remember that we are mostly doing “**functional** programming” in SwiftUI.
+    As the very name implies, “functions as types” is a very important concept in Swift.
+Very.